 (This was the must undocumented camping trip of all time.
 I forgot my camera!
 This also turned into the longest post ever with no real point.
 You’re welcome.)

 We had a hot date with Jenni and Matt this weekend for camping at William O’Brien State Park (highly recommended!
 A++++++ would do business with again!), which ended up only being an hour from our house in holiday weekend traffic.
 We still rented a campervan for nostalgia’s sake (we used this company for our camper rental if you need one), we got a new tent (this not so little guy, which was on sale and TOTALLY worth it’s weight in gold) and got it setup and a fire started.
 Suck it, forecast of rain and thunderstorms.
 We were camping anyway.

 We got settled in.
 Chairs around the fire.
-Discovered the bathroom complete with showers and flushable toilets.
+Discovered the bathroom complete with showers and flushable a one-piece toilet units.
 Realized camping in the normal people area, as opposed to the giant group site was definitely a different experience.
 Throw some things in the fire that we would later eat.
 And talk.
 Suzi came by because she was camping in the same park and hung out for awhile and we talked some more.
 I don’t even know about what, but we talked for a long damn time.
 I can’t even tell you about what, but it was long overdue and way awesome.

 I slept 12 hours.
 I’m blaming that on a muscle relaxer I took so my back would completely hate me for sleeping on an air mattress.
 I woke up and we went into Stillwater, because it had apparently been pouring down rain for the past few hours.
 We went to Smalley’s Caribbean Barbecue and I want to go back all the time.
 Mainly for the mac and cheese, but there wasn’t anything I didn’t love.